 Based on the above, the Exchange believes that its provision of market data services associated with the proposed fees will not result in excessive pricing or supra-competitive profit.
-As discussed above, the Exchange projects that its annualized expense for 2021 to provide the cToM data associated with the proposed fees is projected to be approximately \$273,494, or approximately \$22,791.17 per month on average.
+As discussed above, the Exchange projects that its annualized expense for 2021 to provide the cToM data associated with the proposed fees is projected to be approximately \$202,657, or approximately \$16,888 per month on average.
 The Exchange implemented the proposed fees on July 1, 2021 in the First Proposed Rule Change.
-For June

-2021, prior to the proposed fees, Members and non-Members subscribed to a total of 17 cToM data feeds, for which the Exchange charged \$0, for the past five years.
-This resulted in a month over month loss of approximately \$22,791.17.
-For the month of November 2021, which includes the proposed fees, Members and non-Members subscribed to 16 cToM data feeds, for which the Exchange charged approximately \$21,000 for that month.
-This resulted in a loss of \$1,791.17 for that month (a margin of approximately -8.5%).
-Therefore, the Exchange believes that the proposed fees are reasonable because the Exchange is operating at a negative margin for this product.
+For June 2021, prior to the proposed fees, Members and non-Members subscribed to a total of 14 cToM data feeds, for which the Exchange charged \$0, for the past three years.
+This resulted in a month over month loss of \$16,888.
+For the month of November 2021, which includes the proposed fees, Members and non-Members subscribed to 14 cToM data feeds, for which the Exchange charged approximately \$17,500 for that month.
+This resulted in a profit of \$612 for that month (a margin of approximately 3.5%).
+The Exchange believes this margin will allow it to begin to recoup its expenses and continue to invest in its technology infrastructure.
+Therefore, the Exchange also believes that this proposed margin is reasonable because it represents a reasonable rate of return.

 Again, the Exchange cautions that this margin is likely to fluctuate from month to month based in the uncertainty of predicting how many market data feeds may be purchased from month to month as Members and non-Members are free to add and drop subscriptions at any time based on their own business decisions.
 Notwithstanding that the revenue (and profit margin) may vary from month to month due to changes in subscriptions and to changes to the Exchange's expenses, the number of subscriptions has not materially changed over previous months.
 Consequently, the Exchange believes that the months it has used as a baseline to perform its assessment are representative of reasonably anticipated costs and expenses.
 This margin may also decrease due to the significant inflationary pressure on capital items that it needs to purchase to maintain the Exchange's technology and systems.
-Accordingly, the Exchange believes its total projected revenue for the providing the market data services associated with the proposed fees will not result in excessive pricing or supra-competitive profit.
+Accordingly, the Exchange believes its total projected revenue for the providing the market data services associated with the proposed fees will not result in excessive pricing or supra-competitive